runt9/learning-korge/Pathfinding Notes.md

         - XY towards enemy side
         - Y only, no X
         - XY backwards
-        - X backwars only, no X
+        - X backwards only, no X
         - XY movement favors moving towards the middle of the arena over moving towards the edges
     - A square is "open" if the following are true:
       - A non-moving unit is not currently located in that square